 To avoid having this problem in the future, make copies of your CDs and DVDs as soon as you notice any minor scratches on them.
 That way if the disc ever does become irreparable you won’t have a serious problem on your hands.
 You should always back up discs that contain important data anyway, or save the data in another format.

 Also, be sure to store your discs in their cases, or at least in paper sleeves, when you’re not using them.
-And if your player, CD or DVD ROM or game system has a habit of scratching up discs, it is probably time to invest in a new one.
+And if your player, CD or DVD ROM or game system has a habit of scratching up discs, use the guide How to Clean Your DVD Drive to try to fix it.
+If that doesn’t work, it is probably time to invest in a new one.